BryceShakes/BryceShakes/ReadMe.txt

 		Building a tic tac toe variety and teaching an agent how to play with value iteration

 	Generate Matrix Corr plot thing.R
 		Expansion on Tic tac Three.
-Using R to generate some nice plots from the output of above.
+Using R to generate some nice plots from the output of above

 	distance matrix generation functions fast.g
 		(only runs in linux)
-		Gap file containing functions used to generate distance matrices for spheres of small cancellation groups
+		GAP file containing functions used to generate dissimilarity matrices for spheres of small cancellation groups

+	MDS and CSV functions.py
+		takes output csv from above .g file, converts to readable form and uses MDS to plot in euclidian space

 	prime factorisation.py + fizz buzz.py
 		Standard coding problems and my approach to solving them